As we are living longer the cost of care is something we are likely to be faced with but may not consider until it becomes unexpectedly urgent.

 Care at Home

 Quality care and meal provision, adaptations to the home and innovations such as stair lifts, sensors, community alarms, assistive technology and other specialist aids are readily available.
 Information and advice, advocacy and community support can all help provide independence in the home and a better quality of life.
+Planning for your future and making life easier for your loved ones by making a Power of Attorney, Will or Estate Planning can save time and money later on.

 Have you thought about asking for?